opentext-idol/idol-oem-tutorials/tutorials/keyview_filter/introduction.md

 You should now be confident in the basics of KeyView Filter SDK.

-Next, why not try more tutorials to explore some of the other features available in Filter SDK, linked from the [main page](../README.md#keyview-filter-sdk-showcase).
+Next, why not try more tutorials to explore some of the other features available in KeyView Filter SDK, linked from the [showcase](./README.md) page.

 ## See also